filcab/SublimeLLDB/README.md

 Known bugs
 ----------
-* `stdin` to the debugged program (or debugger queries) has to be passed using the console (yes, to use `stdin` in your program, you have to either redirect it using the debugger or start Sublime Text 2 using the console).
-Executing the `process launch` command while the program is running will hang lldb until you reply with `y` or `n` to the `stdin` (usually the Terminal).
-* The plugin is very new and doesn't export a lot of functionality.
-But simple usage shold be fine.
 * The input reader thread is named (for Python) Dummy-N (N=1, ...).
 This is a Python problem (the LLDB library uses `pthread_setname_np` to name the thread).
+* Sometimes Sublime Text 2 won't update the markers.
+For example, executing the LLDB command 'breakpoint disable' to disable all breakpoints may make the breakpoints disappear.
+They should reappear on the next step instruction.
 * ...

-Please feel free to ask for additional functionalities either in the forums or through github.
+Feel free to ask for additional functionalities, preferably through github's issues.

 `debugserver` binary